wasim-ullah/wasim-blog/content/about/_index.md

 <ul>
 <li>Received a primary distinction in the calligraphy competition held across colleges,</li>
 <li>Merit scholarship in eighth grade,</li>
-<li>Honorary mention in the dean's list for maintaining top positions for consecutive years in annual examinations.<li>
+<li>Honorary mention in the dean's list for maintaining top positions for consecutive years in annual examinations.</li>
 </ul>

 ## 2009